‘Eligible judges’ to hear Justice Isa’s pleas

 ISLAMABAD: Justice Qazi Faez Isa’s request to constitute a full court has been accepted as the 7-member Supreme Court bench has “directed” formation of such a panel to hear his pleas against the presidential reference filed in the Supreme Judicial Council (SJC).

-In its order, the bench said that “in the circumstances, to further promote transparency in the proceedings and confidence of all persons interested in these proceedings, it is directed that the full court may be constituted in these connected matters.”
-The file may be placed before Chief Justice of Pakistan, Justice Asif Saeed Khosa “for passing appropriate order,” it said.
 Through his applications, Justice Isa had twice sought full court comprising “all eligible judges” to hear his petition against the SJC proceedings.
 The chief justice had not entertained these requests and constituted a 7-member bench which, however, stood dissolved after recusal of Justice Sardar Tariq Masood and Justice Ijazul Ahsan after objections were raised on their presence on Tuesday.
 In view of the direction of the 7-member bench, the full court is likely to consist of 11 justices out of the total 16 judges of the Supreme Court.
-Those who are unexpected to be part of the full court include three members of the SJC--Chief Justice Khosa, Justice Gulzar Ahmed and Justice Mushir Alam --Justice Tariq Masood and Justice Ijazul Ahsan, who recused themselves from hearing the challenge to the SJC proceedings, and Justice Isa, who is a party in the case.
+Those who are unexpected to be part of the full court include three members of the SJC—Chief Justice Khosa, Justice Gulzar Ahmed and Justice Mushir Alam —Justice Tariq Masood and Justice Ijazul Ahsan, who recused themselves from hearing the challenge to the SJC proceedings, and Justice Isa, who is a party in the case.

 The 7-judge panel’s order said that to explain the expression “eligible Judges”, Justice Isa’s lawyer Munir A Malik, with utmost respect, requested that the judges on the bench who may possibly benefit from the dismissal of this petition should kindly recuse from the proceedings.
 He emphasised that the “possibility” of being swayed by any consideration of personal advantage is a ground for recusal under Article 4 of the Code of Conduct of the Supreme Court and high courts judges.
 He acknowledges that the dismissal of this petition by the apex court cannot, by any means, entail an adverse recommendation to the President of Pakistan under Article 209 of the Constitution against the petitioner.
 Nevertheless, the legal community and the public perceive that a personal advantage would accrue to the ineligible judges in the year 2023 in case the petitioner did not assume the office of the chief justice, the order noted.